Chuan-Jiang/ITIS/README.md

 	The important files included:

 		test.mping.filtered.bed
-			This is a list of confident insertion sites. test.mping.raw.bed
+			This is a list of reliable insertion sites.
+			TAGS in column 4:
+				SR=(NO. of supporting library fragment),(No. supporting reads),(No. clipped reads at TE start),(No. clipped reads at TE end),(No. cross reads at TE start),(No. cross reads at TE end)
+				MQ=average mapping quality of all supporting reads NM=name of TE
+				GT=(No. of supporting reads),(No. of background reads):(Heter|Homo)
+				PV=the p-value ofbinomial test for zygosity based on the GT values DP=average depth of 100bp region flanking the TE insertion site TS=the joint position at the begin of TE
+				TE=the joint pisition at the end of TE test.mping.raw.bed
-			This is all insertion sites, some of which may be false test.mping.support.reads.sam and test.mping.support.reads.sorted.bam
+			This is all candidate insertion sites, some of which may be false test.mping.support.reads.sam and test.mping.support.reads.sorted.bam
 			This is alignment file of all supportive reads test.all_reads_aln_ref_and_te.sort.bam